fraigo/ios-cognitive-test/README.md

 ## Features

-* Shows a list of quetion over different topics (association, mathematical, logical)
+* Shows a list of questions over different topics (association, sequences, mathematical, logical)
 * Choose the right answer until finished the challenge
+* Optionally, you can get a *Hint* about the current question
 * Get a final report about your performance

 ## Screenshots